Materials De-selection Policy

 The Library may, at its sole discretion, remove and withdraw monographs and any other materials (e.g., non-book print items, manuscript materials, electronic resources, analog media and photographs) based on the criteria identified below.

 Each library subject specialist shall review, evaluate and de-select materials in his/her collection areas on a regular basis to ensure collection vitality.
-Aside from this routine de-selection, other, more substantial projects may be undertaken with the approval of the Collections Committee and the University Librarian.
+Aside from this routine de-selection, other, more substantial projects may be undertaken with the approval of the Collections Committee and the Dean.
 Disciplinary faculty will be consulted regarding larger-scale projects, or when the library subject specialist deems appropriate.

 Materials that are withdrawn from the collection will be subject to all University policies addressing property disposition.

 General De-selection Criteria

 The following criteria will be used to help determine which materials should be withdrawn from the collection.
 In all cases, the library subject specialist will weigh these criteria against his/her own subject and collection area knowledge.